-Transfer to a Clock-Hour Program, a Non-Term-Based Credit-Hour Program, or a Credit-Hour Program with Nonstandard Terms That Are Not SE9W a grade level 3 student at School A for the loan period August 21, 2009, to December 20, 2009.
-The student then enrolls in School B, where he is classified as a dependent, grade level 1 student in a clock-hour program, a non-term-based credit-hour program, or a credit-hour program with nonstandard terms that are not SE9W (i.e., the terms are not substantially equal in length, or each term is not at least nine weeks of instructional time in length).
+Transfer to a Clock-Hour Program, a Non-Term-Based Credit-Hour Program, or a Credit-Hour Program With Nonstandard Terms That Are Not SE9W

+Example: A dependent undergraduate student received a subsidized Stafford loan in the amount of \$2,000 as a grade level 3 student at School A for the loan period August 21, 2009, to December 20, 2009.
+The student then enrolls in School B, where he is classified as a dependent, grade level 1 student in a clock-hour program, a non-term-based credit-hour program, or a credit-hour program with nonstandard terms that are not SE9W (i.e., the terms are not substantially equal in length, or each term is not least nine weeks of instructional time in length).
 School B wishes to certify a loan from his start date, January 5, 2010.
 School B opts to contact School A and determines that the final academic year in School A's program ends May 11, 2010.
 The student's initial Stafford loan eligibility at School B is dependent upon whether School B accepts credit or clock hours earned at a prior school toward completion of the program in which the student enrolls at School B.